 During the quarter ended June 30, 2017, the Company approved a plan to sell its Network Engineering Services business ("Engineering Services") and shift its focus towards research and development driven radio frequency ("RF") products.
+On July 31, 2017, the Company sold its Network Engineering Services business to Gabe's Construction Co., Inc. ("Gabe's").
+The Company filed a Form 8-K related to the disposition on August 4, 2017.

 The disposition met the requirements for classification as held for sale during the quarter ended June 30, 2017 because the disposition met all of the criteria outlined in the accounting guidance.
-Due to the significance of the results during the years ended December 31, 2016, 2015, and 2014, and because this disposition represents a strategic shift by the Company to focus on products, the disposition of Engineering Services qualifies as a discontinued operation for reporting purposes.
-As such, the Company reported the results of its Engineering Services business as discontinued operations for the three and six months ended June 30, 2017 and 2016, respectively.
-All of the revenues and cost of revenues in discontinued operations related to services.
+Due to the significance of the results during the years ended December 31, 2016, 2015, and 2014, and because this disposition represents a strategic shift by the Company to focus on products, the disposition of Engineering Services also qualified as a discontinued operation for reporting purposes.
+As such, the Company reported the results of its Engineering Services business as discontinued operations beginning with the quarter ended June 30, 2017.
+In this quarterly report on Form 10-Q, the results for Engineering Services are reported as discontinued operations for the three and nine months ended September 30, 2017 and 2016, respectively.
+All of the revenues and cost of revenues in discontinued operations related to services provided by the Company.